Namasagali College: History

 Namasagali College was established in 1965, as Kamuli College, located in Kamuli, at the premises now occupied by Busoga High School.
-Later that same year the school was relocated to its present premises and renamed "Namasagali College".
+Later that same year the school was relocated to its present location in premises that previously had facilities of a railway harbor.
+The school was renamed "Namasagali College" in the early 70's.
 In the beginning, the school was a joint venture between the Busoga Kingdom and the Mill Hill Fathers of the Roman Catholic Church.
-Busoga provided the infrastructure, while the Catholic Church provided administrative leadership.
-The first two headteachers were Mill Hill Fathers: Father Navel (1965–1966) and Father Damian Grimes (1967–2000).
+Busoga provided the infrastructure, while the Mill Hill Fathers provided administrative leadership.
+The first two headteachers were Mill Hill Fathers: Father Navel (1965–1966) and Father Damian Grimes, MBE (1967–2000).
 This arrangement was terminated in 2001, following the departure of Father Grimes; the school became a public school, under the administration of the Ministry of Education.

 Reputation

 During the 1960s through the early 1980s Namasagali College was a prestigious middle and high school, sought after by the best students in Uganda.
 Over the years, the school has fallen into physical disrepair and its academic performance has declined.
-There are current efforts by the students alumni association; Namasagali Students Association (NOSA) to revive the school infrastructure and improve academic performance.
+There are current efforts by the students alumni association to revive the school infrastructure and improve academic performance.

 Academics

-The college offers both "Ordinaly Level" (O Level) and "Advanced Level" (A Level) classes.
+The college offers both "Ordinary Level" (O-Level) and "Advanced Level" (A-Level) courses.